ChrisBeeley/amiga_blog/content/posts/a500mini.md

 ### Stone cold classic

 * Alien Breed: Special Edition 92

-> This is basically Aliens: The Topdown shooter.
+    * This is basically Aliens: The Topdown shooter.
 Atmospheric, well paced, exciting, varied.
 Truly a masterpiece

-Pinball Dreams
+* Pinball Dreams
+    * This is what the people who make Battlefield were doing in the 1990s, making pinball games.
+The tables are a little simplistic and small by modern standards and there's only one standout table (Nightmare) but it's still brilliant.
+The sequel, Pinball Fantasies, is better in every way and this can be added to the A500 mini, for more on which see a forthcoming post
-Speedball 2: Brutal Deluxe
+* Speedball 2: Brutal Deluxe
+    *
-Worms: The Director’s Cut
+* Worms: The Director’s Cut
-The Chaos Engine
+* The Chaos Engine

 ### Worth a look